Variety (1983; Bette Gordon)

 By Mike Dub

-Bette Gordon’s 1983 independent thriller Variety is a sharp, ambitious thriller, and deserves to mentioned alongside other vivid films about the alienated abyss of the old New York City – the ugly, dangerous, vile New York City that is nostalgically eulogized by former denizens who left the moment they could afford it.
+Bette Gordon’s 1983 independent thriller Variety is a sharp, ambitious thriller.
+It deserves to mentioned alongside other vivid films about the alienated abyss of the old New York City – the ugly, dangerous, vile New York City that is nostalgically eulogized by former denizens who left the moment they could afford it.
 Shot on beautifully grainy 16mm film, incorporating a litany of sleazy, repugnant locations – XXX theaters, porn shops, dive bars, Yankee Stadium – Variety comes to life with the energy of the city in the same way as the early films of Scorsese, Cassavetes, and Abel Ferrara.
 Though Gordon follows in the stylistic footsteps of her heavyweight cinematic predecessors, Gordon’s feminist thriller has a much more academic approach, which is unfortunately detrimental to the film.

-The first half of Variety is a clever, engrossing story of Christine (Sandy McLeod), a young woman who, after accepting a job selling tickets to a porn theater, discovers her own sexuality.
+The first half of Variety is a clever, engrossing story of Christine (Sandy McLeod), a young woman who, after accepting a job selling tickets to a porn theater, discovers her sexuality.
 The process is slow for Christine: first, she listens to the movies from the lobby, smoking a cigarette during a break.
 Soon, she is curious enough to watch from the projection booth.
-Before you know it, she ventures into the theater, slipping through the red velvet curtain that hangs at the entryway to the theater, as though protecting the outside world from its own desires.
+Before you know it, she ventures into the theater, slipping through the red velvet curtain that hangs at the entryway to the theater, as though protecting the outside world from its desires.

 Later, in a brilliantly constructed scene, Christine curiously enters a porn shop and browses through the magazine section.
 As she enters, the men in the shop scatter away from her, but they continue to eye her in creepy, sexualized glances.
 The verite-style cinematography manages to capture Christine’s vulnerability without the artifice of melodramatic close-ups.
 Her mere presence in the porn shop is a threat to the fraternity of male sexual fantasy.
 Accordingly, like animals, the men are both curious and afraid of this rare creature that has infiltrated their watering hole.

-Despite the problems in the second half, Variety stands as an ambitious feminist project that feels both ahead of its time and a vital document of it.
+Despite the problems in the second half, Variety stands as an ambitious feminist project that feels both ahead of and a vital document of its time.
 Now absent of the cavalcade of pornography it used to exhibit, Times Square has become a barely recognizable amusement park of consumerism.
 However, Variety reminds us that while the architecture may have changed, social issues concerning women and sexuality still persist.
 They may just be masked by the gloss of a shopping mall, the way a red velvet curtain used to protect us from our desires.